 10 Ways to Honor the Dream on Martin Luther King Day

-Dreams, equality, friendship, solidarity and working together – these are all things that the Reverend Martin Luther King, Jr. taught us in his short life.
-Though the story of his struggle, life and death can be difficult to teach to young kids there are many ways to honor the life and legacy of Dr. King and his dream in an uplifting way.
-Here are ten local celebrations of his life and work that will inspire your kids—and you, too.
+Dreams, equality, friendship, solidarity and working together; these are all things that the Reverend Martin Luther King, Jr. taught us in his short life.
+Here are ten local celebrations that honor the life and legacy of Dr. King and his dream that will inspire your kids—and you, too.

 2. Pretend City is celebrating Dr. King and his message of friendship and love by helping kiddos explore the big ideas and images surrounding Dr. King’s legacy.
 Kids create self portraits and engage in discussions that illustrate how we can all value and appreciate our differences.
 Event details.

 3. Enjoy free admission to LACMA and then take in a tour, programs, art making activities and live music by Minyo Station, a Japanese group that celebrates world music and a message of global togetherness.
 Event details.

 7. Grab a curbside seat for display of floats, marching bands and more at the Peace And Unity Parade in Long Beach.
-Following the parade is the Celebration at Martin Luther King, Jr. Park.
-The afternoon kicks off with loads of live music, then you can visit Dreamland, an entire area dedicated to our youth to uphold the legacy of Dr. King, where there will be free carnival rides, arts & crafts booth, and another entertainment stage just for kids.
+Following the parade is a celebration at Martin Luther King, Jr. Park.
+The afternoon kicks off with loads of live music, then you can visit Dreamland—an entire area dedicated to our youth to uphold the legacy of Dr. King, where there will be free carnival rides, arts & crafts booth, and another entertainment stage just for kids.
+Event details.

-What do you and your family plan to do on MLK Day?
-Tell us about your plans in the comment section below.
+What will your family do on MLK Day?
+We’d love to hear your plans in the comment section!
 And, if you’re looking for more things to do this weekend, don’t forget to check out our events calendar for the low-down on all the fun kids activities around town.